 Moreover, he was a genius musician who could master many kinds of instruments and composition, as well as a great calligrapher.

-Emperor Yuan of Han - A Soft Monarch Losing Power
+Emperor Yuan of Han - Soft Monarch that Kept Losing Power

-After Liu Shi ascended to the throne as Emperor Yuan of Han, he was very respectful to ministers that his father left him, but also very credulous to close eunuchs.
+After Liu Shi ascended to the throne as Emperor Yuan of Han, he was very respectful to the officials that his father left to him but was also very credulous to close eunuchs.

 He always had difficulty deciding whose suggestion he should listen to and which side he should support; thus, he barely had a concrete political principle or ambition.

-Soon, eunuchs allied some powerful aristocrats won over upstanding ministers, which made the most intelligent regent that Liu Shi's father chose for him committed suicide out of desperation and disappointment.
+Soon, eunuchs allied some powerful aristocrats won over upstanding officials, which made the capable regent committed suicide out of desperation and disappointment.

-Liu Shi, the Emperor Yuan of Han, was very sad about losing the minister that his father had trusted most, but he didn’t punish people who were responsible for this tragedy either.
+Liu Shi, Emperor Yuan of Han, was very sad about losing the regent but didn’t punish people who were responsible for this tragedy either.

-Gradually, he lost centralized power to eunuchs and powerful clans, who in the end made nearly all decisions for the emperor.
+Gradually, he lost centralized power, to eunuchs and strong clans who in the end made nearly all decisions for the emperor.

 Eunuch group, for the first time in the history of China, started to obtain a great deal of power and manipulate politics.